CyrilCermak/modular_architecture_on_ios/modular_architecture_on_ios.md

 Since programmers are lazy creatures, very often also happens that the file that was removed from the Xcode's project still remain in the repository as it was not moved to the trash.
 That could lead to a tracking of those unused files inside of the repository so as re-adding the deleted file to the project by the developer who was modifying it.

 ### Hello xcodegen
-Luckily, in the Apple ecosystem we can use `xcodegen`, a program that generates the pbxproj file for us based on the well-arranged yaml file.
+Luckily, in the Apple ecosystem we can use [xcodegen](https://github.com/yonaskolb/XcodeGen), a program that generates the pbxproj file for us based on the well-arranged yaml file.
+In order to use it we have to first install it via `brew install xcodegen` or via other ways described on its homepage.

 As an example let us have a look at the Cosmonaut app project.yml.

 ```yaml
 # Import of the main build_settings file